-The fund has sustainable investment as an objective, and it has attained this goal by investing in renewable energy production facilities.
-The financial market participant (Taaleri Energia Funds Management Oy, 'the manager') has assessed that the fund therefore contributed to significant CO2 emission offsets or avoidance and, under the EU Taxonomy, its investments had a substantial contribution to the environmental objective of climate change mitigation during the reference period.
+The fund has sustainable investment as an objective, and it has achieved this goal by investing in renewable energy production facilities.
+The financial market participant (Taaleri Energia Funds Management Oy, 'the manager') assesses that the fund therefore contributed to significant CO2 emission offsets or avoidance and, under the EU Taxonomy, its investment target had a substantial contribution to the environmental objective of climate change mitigation during the reference period.